 “The shoes themselves are great.
 True to size, although they do seem a tad narrow for a “wide” size… Definitely a shoe for a neutral arch.
 The shoes themselves feel like good construction so far, and they do seem to have a good amount of shock absorption and rebound..
 Would definitely recommend!”

-Our Hoka shoes review found that other products are also well-received on their website:
+During my research for this HOKA shoes review, I found that other products are also well-received on their website.

 It’s all looking great so far.
 Across the board, each of the brand’s shoes is a hit.
-But how does Hoka fare on external review sites?
+But I wondered: how does HOKA fare on external review sites?

 On a positive note, there are quite a few comments to the tune of, “Ordered a pair of Challenger Low Gore-Tex (£130) on Monday evening and received them Wednesday morning (DPD).
-The shoes are exactly as I expected, having bought the same ones (at a higher price!) two years ago from a shop in Manchester.”
+The shoes are exactly as I expected, having bought the same ones (at a higher price!) two years ago from a shop in Manchester” on Trustpilot.

-Moving forward, we were disappointed to see an even lower rating of 1.7/5 stars out of 39 reviews on SiteJabber.
+Moving forward, I was initially disappointed to see a lower rating of 1.7/5 stars out of 39 reviews on SiteJabber.

 People who ordered through the official store were much more likely to say things like, “I got exactly what I ordered 2 days after I ordered them!
 Very happy with my beautiful red and white shoes!”
 Now that’s more like it.

-All in all, as long as you know what you’re ordering from their legitimate website and don’t need to bother with returns or exchanges, Hoka shoes are an utter hit.
+All in all, as long as you know what you’re ordering from their legitimate website and don’t need to bother with returns or exchanges, it seems to me that HOKA shoes are an utter hit.

-Fortunately, some customers say that they had no problem on-site and in-person, and that’s something that this Hoka shoes review can get behind.
+Fortunately, some customers say that they had no problem on-site and in-person, and that’s something that I can get behind.

-At the end of the day, Hoka is an easy brand to recommend and we deem them to be worth the buy.
+At the end of the day, Hoka is an easy brand to recommend and I deem them to be absolutely worth the buy.

 Also, if US customers spend $200+ on the site, they will get a free Rincon 3 Water Bottle with the order.